24x7-logo

 Upper GI Endoscopy & Colonoscopy

 Upper gastrointestinal endoscopy and colonoscopy are cornerstone procedures in modern gastroenterology, allowing direct visualization of the digestive tract for accurate diagnosis and timely treatment.
 Upper GI endoscopy evaluates the esophagus, stomach, and duodenum, while colonoscopy examines the colon and terminal ileum.
-These procedures are essential for patients presenting with acidity, heartburn, difficulty swallowing, abdominal pain, anemia, chronic diarrhea, constipation, gastrointestinal bleeding, and unexplained weight loss.

 Endoscopic Ultrasonography (EUS)